-Position descriptions are evaluated against the OAU Classification Framework by HR for the Chief Operating Officer to approve.
-Upon HR's submission to the Chief Operating Officer for approval, the SCC will receive the recommendation by copy and have 5 working days to raise questions or concerns.
-If within that 5 days the SCC recommends a different outcome, the Chief Operating Officer will review this recommendation and make a determination on the position's classification.
+Position descriptions are evaluated against the OAU Classification Framework by People and Culture for the Director of Corporate Services to approve.
+Upon submission to the Director of Corporate Services for approval, the SCC will receive the recommendation by copy and have 5 working days to raise questions or concerns.
+If within that 5 days the SCC recommends a different outcome, the Director of Corporate Services will review this recommendation and make a determination on the position's classification.

-Employees can appeal a classification decision (including a decision by a line manager to refuse a request for reclassification) in writing to the Chief Operating Officer.
-Appeals will be considered in accordance with Clause 41.
+Employees can appeal a classification decision (including a decision by a line manager to refuse a request for reclassification) in writing to the Director of Corporate Services.
+Appeals will be considered in accordance with Clause 43 (Grievance Procedure and Dispute Resolution)

-CLAUSE 9 SUPERANNUATION
+CLAUSE 9 - SUPERANNUATION